 One of the first TV shows produced by Johnnie Stewart, later tasked by the BBC to help create Top of the Pops.

 The show was an attempt to catch the Traditional Jazz fad in Britain before it faded.
-The BBC had shows like Jazz Session and coverage of the Beaulieu Jazz Festival the year before and many of the genres top acts were incredibly popular across all medias, live appearances, records and broadcasting.
+The BBC had the weekly Jazz Session and had covered the Beaulieu Jazz Festival the year before and many of the genres’ top acts were incredibly popular across all media, live appearances, records and broadcasting.

 Jazz clubs had sprung up all across the country after the war led by bandleaders

 like Ken Colyer, Chris Barber, Mick Mulligan and Humphrey Lyttelton who over the